This article covers:

-The agile method was first outlined in the Agile Manifesto in 2001.
+The outline of the first agile methodology was in the Agile Manifesto in 2001.

-‘Should agile methodology be capitalized?’ was one of the popular questions before the Agile Manifesto and this outline marked capitalizing the methodology.
+‘Should agile methodology be capitalized?’ was one of the popular questions before the Agile Manifesto.
+This outline marked capitalizing on the methodology.
 It highlighted four fundamental values:

 - Individuals and interactions over processes and tools.

 - Responding to change over following a plan.